sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-1/README.md

 (image)

-The browser has a variety of JavaScript methods for reading, writing, and otherwise interacting with this tree.
+The browser offers JavaScript a variety of methods for reading, writing, and otherwise interacting with this tree.

 ## Watch Out

-* Once your browser ingests HTML and builds out the DOM, it is no longer HTML.
-When you look at HTML in the element inspector, that's actually your browser recreating the HTML based on the current state of the DOM.
+* Once your browser ingests HTML and builds out the DOM, it's not HTML anymore.
+Even when you look at HTML in the element inspector, that's your browser recreating HTML based on the current state of the DOM.
+You can think of HTML as a set of instructions for how to build the DOM.